 Finding out marital compatibility is the most important analysis that decides the future of not only man and woman but also their family.
 Placement of the Moon, nature of the Moon sign created by nakshatras and planets are the prominent factors that are taken into consideration.

-In traditional method of South Indian Kundali matching, Kuta analysis plays an important part.
+In traditional method of South Indian Kundali matching or Horoscope Matching, Kuta analysis plays an important part.
 With convenience of online kundali-matching, the process of getting kuta analysis from astrologers is easy.

 The different factors which are analyzed for Kuta are: